ztw17/displaying-has-many-through-rails-chi01-seng-ft-010620/README.md

 end
 ```

-Instances of our `User` model now respond to a method called `posts`.
+Notice that we can't just declare that our `User` `has_many :posts` because our `posts` table doesn't have a foreign key called `user_id`.
+Instead, we tell ActiveRecord to look through the `comments` table to figure out this association by declaring that our `User` `has_many :posts, through: :comments`.
+Now, instances of our `User` model  respond to a method called `posts`.
 This will return a collection of posts that share a comment with the user.

 ### Displaying Comments on Our Posts

+Now that our association is setup, let's display some data.
 First, let's setup our posts show page to display all of the comments in our particular post.
 We'll include the username of the user who created the comment, as well as a link to their show page.

 In `app/controllers/posts_controller.rb`, define a `show` action that finds a have it load a particular post.